John David Pemberton, D.O. Ophthalmologist

-Dr. John D. Pemberton is an associate professor of the Department of Ophthalmology at the University of Arkansas for Medical Sciences (UAMS).
+Dr. John D. Pemberton is a professor of the Department of Ophthalmology at the University of Arkansas for Medical Sciences (UAMS).
 He is certified by the American Board of Ophthalmology, specializing in plastic surgery of the eyelids, orbital masses, orbital reconstruction, tear drainage repair and other surgeries of the structures surrounding the eye.
 He sees patients at the Harvey and Bernice Jones Eye Institute, the Arkansas Children’s Hospital and the John L. McClellan Memorial Veterans Hospital.

 Dr. Pemberton received his undergraduate degree in Biological Sciences with a minor in Theater from Grand Canyon University in Phoenix, Ariz., and his doctorate in medicine from Touro University College of Osteopathic Medicine in San Francisco, Calif.
 He completed a residency in ophthalmology and was the chief resident at West Virginia University.
 He specialized further, accomplishing a 15-month fellowship in oculoplastic surgery at the Beraja Medical Institute in Miami, Fla., and another 15-month fellowship in oculoplastic and orbital reconstructive surgery at the renowned Massachusetts Eye and Ear Infirmary, Harvard Medical School, in Boston, Mass.
 While there he saw patients at the Massachusetts General Hospital, Beth Isreal Hospital, and the Brigham and Women’s Hospital; all teaching hospitals for the Harvard Medical School.